Our Impact

 Results

 Since 2003, TulaHealth has remained committed to its mission of implementing innovative strategies to improve health, reduce poverty, and build social justice and equity in marginalized communities around the world.
 Our leadership in the field of global health is reflected not only in our success supporting rural primary health workers in Guatemala, but also the broad public-private partnerships that we’ve established both in Canada and abroad.
 TulaHealth is dedicated to working with the Ministry of Health in Guatemala to strengthen the capacity of primary health workers, so that they may provide more culturally appropriate and better quality services in their home communities.
 This is a process of strengthening both the capacity of individuals from marginalized communities, including Indigenous women, as well as the health system that services these communities.
-As a result, we continue to see corresponding improvement in health indicators, particularly concerning maternal, newborn, and child health, which is of course the yardstick by which our initiatives must ultimately be measured.
+As a result, we continue to see corresponding improvement in health indicators, particularly concerning maternal, newborn, and child health, as well as sexual and reproductive health and rights, which are of course the yardstick by which our initiatives must ultimately be measured.

 Distance Education for Primary Health Training

-• Between 2005 and 2022, more than 15,000 primary health workers have graduated distance education programs focusing on primary health training needs.
+• Between 2005 and 2024, nearly 55,000 primary health workers have graduated distance education programs focusing on primary health training needs.
 Graduates include community health workers employed by the Ministry of Health in Guatemala, working primarily in rural communities. *Many participants attend multiple training programs contributing to cumulative results

 • Since 2005, 110 distance education sites have been established in the four target regions; each equipped with Internet-based distance education equipment and trained technical staff.
-Approximately 500 health trainers have been trained on the methodologies of Internet-based distance education and problem-based learning.
+More than 500 Ministry of Health personnel have been trained on the methodologies of Internet-based distance education and problem-based learning.

 • Regional health authorities independently develop distance education training programs focusing on unique regional training needs, signaling an increased confidence in distance education strategies.